Buying Real Estate in Egypt (Guide)

 This article is an overview of what the process is like to acquire a property in Egypt.
 The process can be complicated, thus we encourage to find good legal advisors to help you through the process.

-How difficult is the property purchase process in Egypt?
+How to purchase property in Egypt?